sarobinson2011/cheat_sheets/Natspec.md

 You can include these comments above functions, state variables, or any significant sections of your Solidity code to document your contract effectively.

+### Template :

+    /// @title A title that should describe the contract/interface
+    /// @author The name of the author
+    /// @notice Explain to an end user what this does
+    /// @dev Explain to a developer any extra details